Organization-Wide Policies

 - • Best for table-specific tuning

-A common pattern: set organization-wide policies for baseline hygiene, then use the per-table Optimization tab to override settings on tables that need special treatment.
+A common pattern: set catalog-wide policies for baseline hygiene, then use the per-table Optimization tab to override settings on tables that need special treatment.

 Scheduling best practices